CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

    the directory ``floodsystem/``.
 The ``Task*.py`` files should go in the root directory of the repository.

 #.
-Use right-click -> 'Run Python File in Terminal' in VS Code to run
+Use right-click -> 'Run Python File in Terminal' on the program text in VS Code to run
-   Python code in a file.
+   the Python code.

 Python code can be run directly from a terminal.
 In a directory containing Python code in a file named ``test.py``, it can be be executed from the terminal using::

-   $ python test.py
+   python test.py

 As you develop you programs, commit your changes (using Git) and push these to your shared online repository.
 If you are unsure how often to